aluedtke7/shoppinglist/README.md

     > flyctl ssh sftp shell
     >> put ./LOCAL-PATH-WITH-DB/data.db /pb/pb_data/data.db

-After that, you should restart PocketBase, in order to use the restored database:
+After that, you should restart PocketBase to use the restored database:

     > flyctl apps restart YOUR_APPLICATION_NAME